Mike St. Pierre, O’LYN Roof System Specialist:

 Winters in New England are known for their fierceness and this year did not disappoint in that regard.
 Inclement weather brings with it, an incredible challenge for our homes to stand up against.
 One particular problem that has become persistent as spring arrives is, flat roof leaking.

 A flat roof may consist of TPO, PVC, and EPDM, to name a few.
 In any case, there are two certainties that homeowners and I have encountered over the last 3-4 weeks; contractor error and material breakdown.
-When it comes to roofing of all kinds, especially flat roofing, 95% of all roof failures comes down to contractor error or poor installation.
-Of the three types of flat roofing mentioned earlier, EPDM has proven its durability, as it has been used since the 1960`s and has been a proven method of flat roofing for Olyn Roofing for 40 years.
+When it comes to roofing of all kinds, especially flat roofing, 95% of all roof failures come down to contractor error or poor installation.
+Of the three types of flat roofing mentioned earlier, EPDM has proven its durability, as it has been used since the 1960s and has been a proven method of flat roofing for Olyn Roofing for 40 years.

 I have visited many homeowners over the last month and have been astonished with some of the problems I have witnessed.
 From poor materials; thin membranes, incorrect flashing materials, and faulty mechanical fasteners, to poor installation; wrong adhesives, installation during cold temperatures, and incorrect wall area flashing, it is easy to determine that sometimes companies wear too many hats.
 When it comes to flat roofing, there are a few proven methods homeowners can use to ensure a quality product, proper installation, and durability accompanied by an iron-clad warranty.